filippanilsson/dd2480-decide/README.md

 This project is designed with modularity and maintainability in mind, allowing users to understand, test, and extend the functionality efficiently.

+## Specifications

+The application relies on a set of parameters that are managed in the `parameters` folder.
+These parameters include:

+- LENGTH1: Length in LICs 0, 7 ,12
+- RADIUS1: Radius in LICs 1, 8 ,13
+- EPSILON: Deviation from PI in LICs 2, 9
+- AREA1: Area in LICs 3, 10, 14
+- Q_PTS: No. of consecutive points in LIC 4
+- QUADS: No. of quadrants points in LIC 4
+- DIST: Distance in LIC 6
+- N_PTS: No. of consecutive points in LIC 6
+- K_PTS: No. of consecutive points in LICs 7, 12
+- A_PTS: No. of consecutive points in LICs 8, 13
+- B_PTS: No. of consecutive points in LICs 8, 13
+- C_PTS: No. of consecutive points in LIC 9
+- D_PTS: No. of consecutive points in LIC 9
+- E_PTS: No. of consecutive points in LICs 10, 14
+- F_PTS: No. of consecutive points in LICs 10, 14
+- G_PTS: No. of consecutive points in LIC 11
+- LENGTH2: Maximum length in LIC 12
+- RADIUS2: Maximum radius in LIC 13
+- AREA2: Maximum area in LIC 14

 ## Requirements

 + JDK: 21